weihunko/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 In the beginning, I was using the provided default dataset.
 The driving behavior in the simulator was very human like, but it sometimes steered to left and went off the track.
-As a result, I augemented the flipped image and steering angle with flipped sign.
+As a result, I augemented the flipped images and steering angles to the training dataset.

 For details about how I created the training data, see the next section.